basiliscos/dot-files/articles/rotor-v0.14.md

 ### std::thread backend/supervisor (v0.12)

-This is long-awaited feature, which makes [rotor](https://github.com/basiliscos/cpp-rotor) to be [sobjectizer](https://github.com/Stiffstream/sobjectizer)-like: in the case, when an actor have to perform *blocking operations* and it does not need any event loop.
+This is long-awaited feature, which makes [rotor](https://github.com/basiliscos/cpp-rotor) to be [sobjectizer](https://github.com/Stiffstream/sobjectizer)-like: in the case, when an actor has to perform *blocking operations* and it does not need any event loop.
 For example, in message handler there is a need to do CPU-intensive computation.

 Obviously, during blocking operations there is no way to let timers trigger or other messages to be delivered.
 In other words, during blocking operations actor looses its reactivity, as it cannot react to incoming messages.
-To cope with that blocking operation should split into smaller iterative chunks, and when an actor done proessing current chuck, it should send self a message, with the index of the next chunk etc., until all chunks are done.
+To cope with that blocking operation it should be split into smaller iterative chunks, and when an actor has done proessing current chuck, it should send self a message, with the index of the next chunk etc., until all chunks are done.
 That will give an execution thread some breath and let [rotor](https://github.com/basiliscos/cpp-rotor) deliver other messages, execute timed out code etc. For example, instead of computing sha512 for the whole 1TB file, it can be split into computation of chunks for 1MB each, and make the thread reasonably well reactive.
 This is universal technique and can be applied to any actor framework.

 Of course, the whole hierarchy of actors can be spawn on the `std::thread` backend, not just a single actor.
-Another moment, which should be emphasized, is that [rotor](https://github.com/basiliscos/cpp-rotor) have to be hinted, which message handlers are heavy/blocking, to allow [rotor](https://github.com/basiliscos/cpp-rotor) update timers after them.
+Another moment, which should be emphasized, is that [rotor](https://github.com/basiliscos/cpp-rotor) has to be hinted, which message handlers are heavy/blocking, to allow [rotor](https://github.com/basiliscos/cpp-rotor) update timers after them.
 This should be done during subscription phase, i.e.

 ~~~cpp
 struct sha_actor_t : public r::actor_base_t {